CMU-313/fall-22-hw4-team-sweg/README.md

 #### Downloading Packages

 The repository contains `Pipfile` that declares which packages are necessary to run the `model_build.ipnyb`.
-To install packages declared by the Pipfile, run `pipenv install` in the command line from the root directory.
+To install packages declared by the Pipfile, run `pipenv install -d` in the command line from the root directory.

 You might want to use additional packages throughout the assignment.
 To do so, run `pipenv install [PACKAGE_NAME]`, as you would install python packages using pip.